Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 ### Execution Scripts ###

 MPI and ScaLapack by gfortran; configure, make, and make install.
+Not compatible with PGI fortran.

 >mpich-4.0.2: ./configure --prefix=/opt/mpich-4.0.2 2>&1 | tee conf.txt